shreyanshbehani/Lead-Scoring-Classification-Problem/README.md

 3. For our problem statement we have to predict Leads more correctly.
 So, we need high sensitivity for that we have to tweak the cut-off probability.
 4. We get 0.3 as optimal cutoff probability through ROC curve.
 5. We get train accuracy as 0.82 and test accuracy as 0.81
+6. Precision recall curve and plot of probability vs sensitivity, specificity and accuracy indicates good probability at 0.45
+7. For business problem we have to set a probability so that the conversion rate is more than 80%.
+We use hit and trial method to check at which probability we can reach 80% conversion rate.